MarkusRabe/cadet/README.md

 # CADET
-A QBF solver based on the paper "Incremental Determinization" published in SAT 2016.
+CADET is a solver for 2QBF formulas written and maintained by [Markus N. Rabe](https://people.eecs.berkeley.edu/~rabe/).
+The solver is based on the algorithm _Incremental Determinization_ published in SAT 2016.

-See doc/user_guide.pdf for detailed information on compilation and usage.
+As of 2017, CADET is one of the fastest and most reliable solvers for 2QBF formulas.
+It won second price in the 2QBF track of [QBFEval](http://www.qbflib.org/qbfeval17.php).

+See below for an overview on installation and usage of CADET.
+Detailed information can be found in doc/user_guide.pdf.

 ## Requirements